Kmer-File-Format/kff-reference/README.md

 The common minimizer is stored at the beginning of the section and deleted in the sequences.
 A index is joined to the sequences to recall the minimize position and be able to reconstruct all the kmers.

-Global variable needed:
+Global variables needed:
 * k: the kmer size for this section.
 * m: the minimizer size.
 * max: The maximum **number of kmer** per block.
 * data_size: The max size (in Bytes) of a piece of data for one kmer.
 Can be 0 for "no data".

-Section values:
+Section contents:
 * type: char 'm' (1 Byte)
 * mini: The sequence of the minimizer 2 bits/char (lg(m) bits).
 * nb_blocks: The number blocks in this section (4 Bytes).